guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 The contents presented here consist of exploratory computational analyses and proof-of-concept studies conducted to assess the feasibility of molecular dynamics–guided approaches for the investigation and rational design of novel KOR ligands.

-Animated visualizations are provided to illustrate exploratory dynamic pocket inspection derived from molecular dynamics (MD) simulations.
+Animated visualizations are provided to illustrate exploratory inspection of dynamic binding pocket properties derived from molecular dynamics (MD) simulations.
 These initial animations are intended for **qualitative assessment only**.

 Further methodological refinement, quantitative validation, and experimental integration would be anticipated as part of the proposed doctoral research.